RazElbaz/ThreadPool/README.md

 # Testing:
 I created a test file for the assignment which performs encryption and decryption in randomly generated text files of different lengths, and checks the correctness of the encryption/decryption process using the diff command.
+**how to run:**
+1. Run the command `make` or `make all` if you haven't already.
+2. Compile the program by running the command `gcc test.c -o test` .
+This will compile the test.c file and create an executable named test.
+3. Run the program by executing the command ./test.

 # Example of use:
 **Example 1:**